Large Neighborhood and Hybrid Genetic Search for Inventory Routing Problems: Acknowledgments

 \section{Acknowledgments}

-The authors thank Dr. Khalid Laaziri for his assistance in IT-related matters, including but not limited to resolving server issues and problems with Python and Matplotlib, and Dr. Brett Kraabel for help with writing.
+The authors thank the three anonymous reviewers whose comments helped to improve and clarify this manuscript.
+They also thank Dr. Khalid Laaziri for his assistance in IT-related matters, including but not limited to resolving server issues and problems with Python and Matplotlib, and Dr. Brett Kraabel for help with writing.
+This work was supported by SCALE-AI through its Research Chairs program, the National Natural Science Foundation of China (72571234), and the SRIBD Grant (J00220250002).

 \begin{APPENDICES} \APPENDICES